nesi/support-docs/docs/Getting_Started/Next_Steps/Finding_Job_Efficiency.md

     CPU Efficiency: 98.55% 00:01:08 of 00:01:09 core-walltime
     Mem Efficiency: 10.84% 111.00 MB of 1.00 GB

-<span style="font-weight: 400;">Notice that the CPU efficiency was high
-but the memory efficiency was very low and consideration should be given to reducing memory requests for similar jobs.
-If in doubt, please contact <support@nesi.org.nz> for guidance.</span>
+Notice that the CPU efficiency was high but the memory efficiency was very low and consideration should be given to reducing memory requests for similar jobs.
+If in doubt, please contact <support@nesi.org.nz> for guidance.